TakeMeHome™ – a new free HIV/STI home testing program

 - # of people from each jurisdiction who visited to the TakeMeHome website

-- Client-level detail for each kits sent out, including: Name, Mailing address (including zip code), Email, number of kits ordered, Age, Sex at Birth, Time since last HIV test (phone number required for lab testing)
+- Client-level detail for each kits sent out, including: Name, Mailing address (including zip code), Email, number of kits ordered, Age, Sex at Birth, Time since last HIV or STI test (phone number required for lab testing)

 - # of kits sent out